+A professional and non-proprietary database format is required to manage data.
+The database should have backup and mirror capabilities and be network-friendly.
+SQL represents the industry standard for such a database and is used by Arbin for all results data.
+IT professionals across industry rely of SQL as their "big data" solution for security and management.
 Drive profile simulation with high rate data logging.
 Large volumes of data can be generated relatively quickly with fast logging, many test channels, and/or long-term operation.
 It is common for drive profile simulations to log 100k datapoints or more.

-A professional and non-proprietary database format is required to manSQL is the industryleading database format preferred by professionals.
+SQL is the industryleading database format preferred by professionals.